 Every Sunday I drive into Santa Monica a little early before I have to teach.
-You learn to never trust that they’re won’t be a ridiculous stretch of traffic for no apparent reason in Los Angeles.
+You learn to never trust that there won’t be a ridiculous stretch of traffic for no apparent reason in Los Angeles.
 I use the time to hit the magazine rack at Barnes and Noble.
 Yesterday I briefly paused in front the of ‘Lifestyle’ section.

 Immediately I was accosted by a litany of demands: ‘You are enough.’
 ‘Live happy.’
 ‘Let yourself be happy.’
 ‘Learn to be well.’
 ‘7 Steps to your authentic self.’
 ‘Rock your best body.’